jmstark/16onions/README.md

 Requirements
 ============

-You need Java SDK version 7 or above.
+You need JDK version 7 or above.

 Additionally, you need Apache Ant to be installed as that is used as a the build system.